-You will have made your own duty selections via Dutyman and confirmed your ability to do them.
-Please attempt to re-arrange any that are no longer convenient through Dutyman, and if you are unable to arrange a swap, contact a member of the Sailing Committee as soon as possible.
+You will have been advised of your duties via Dutyman and should have confirmed your ability to do them.
+It is your responsibility to re-arrange any that are no longer convenient through Dutyman, and if you are unable to arrange a swap or have an emergency at short notice, contact a member of the Sailing Committee as soon as possible.